rzownir/webfaction-rails-environment/README.markdown

 `$HOME/webapps/$APP_NAME` are assumed to exist.

 ## What's Provided
-* Git 1.7.5.3
+* Git 1.7.8
-* SQLite3 3.7.6.3
+* SQLite3 3.7.9
-* Your choice of Ruby Enterprise Edition 1.8.7 - 2011.03 or Ruby 1.8.7 (latest
-  from the 1.8.7 subversion branch)
+* Your choice of Ruby 1.9.3-p0 or latest Ruby from the 1.9.3 subversion branch
 * Latest RubyGems
-* Gems: rack, rails, thin, passenger, capistrano, termios, sqlite3-ruby, mysql
+* Gems: rack, rails, thin, unicorn, passenger, capistrano, sqlite3-ruby, mysql
-* nginx 1.0.4 (with nginx-upstream-fair module for fair load balancing and passenger module)
+* nginx 1.0.10 (with nginx-upstream-fair module for fair load balancing and passenger module)
-* Monit 5.2.5
+* Monit 5.3.1
 * Startup scripts and working default configuration files for monit and nginx

-## Recent Changes
+## Options
-I have combined the two previous scripts, 'classic' and 'new'.
-You still have the choice of running things with passenger or a thin cluster.
+You have the choice of running with passenger or a thin cluster.
 Passenger is the default.
 You will have to follow a few extra steps to run thin.
 See below.

 ## Before Running the Script
 1. Create a rails app from the WebFaction control panel.
 Leave the autostart